ginstrom/paladin-novel/chapters/03_shore-of-second-chances.md

 Pell had been studying the maps on the wall during their conversation, his thief's eye cataloging details.
 "Those routes," he said, nodding toward the marked paths.
 "They don't follow the main roads."

 "Pilgrims often prefer quieter paths.
-Less... crowded."
+Less… crowded."
 Maera's tone remained neutral, but Gond caught the subtle emphasis.

 "And the symbols?"
 Sim asked, pointing to the small marks scattered across the maps.

 "Safe houses.
 Wells.
 Places where travelers might find aid."
 Maera moved to the wall, her finger tracing one particular route.
 "This path leads to a fishing village where the captain asks no questions about passengers.
 This one to a monastery where the brothers practice true charity.
-And this..."
-She touched a symbol near Blackwater.
+And this…" She touched a symbol near Blackwater.
 "A tavern where the owner's daughter was once sold to pay debts.
 He remembers."

 Gond studied her weathered face.
 "You know a lot about helping people disappear."

 "I know about helping people survive."
 Maera returned to her shelves, selecting a small wrapped bundle.
 "Take this.
 Dried fish and journey bread.
-The way-station should have supplies, but..."
-She shrugged.
+The way-station should have supplies, but…" She shrugged.
 "Sometimes supplies run low."

 "Who maintains it?"
 Sim asked.
 "The way-station."